In this post, we will take a tour of the most popular machine learning algorithms.

-Example algorithms are extensions to other flexible methods that make assumptions about how to model the unlabelled data.
+Example algorithms are extensions to other flexible methods that make assumptions about how to model the unlabeled data.

 When crunching data to model business decisions, you are most typically using supervised and unsupervised learning methods.

-A hot topic at the moment is semi-supervised learning methods in areas such as image classification where there are large datasets with very few labelled examples.
+A hot topic at the moment is semi-supervised learning methods in areas such as image classification where there are large datasets with very few labeled examples.